 BETC Members have the exclusive opportunity to take part in a monthly script reading and discussion group, with cocktail/mocktail recipes included!
-Featured scripts are written by BIPOC and GLBT playwrights.

 We’ll feature one script and two recipes each month.
 Interested participants can read the plays in advance, then join us for live cocktail-hour script discussions on Zoom.
 Playwrights, directors, and other artists who have worked on past productions of these shows will join BETC artists and members for these lively conversations!
 Come get lit with us!